dclavijo45/chat-ai-backend/README.md

-Chat AI using Google Gemini API
+Chat AI using Google Gemini and OpenAi API switchable
 =======

 Angular 17 and NodeJS with Express has been used for build the project